Fazendaaa/TypeR/README.md

 ## TODO

 - Right now?
 Everything, nothing is current working
+- **MAYBE** add a way to link a Stack Overflow link to error messages in the VM -- this is a tip from a friend, thank you Lago
+- Create syntax support to render Markdown files
 - Tooling for TypeR:
   - Create a config file kinda like it [tsconfig](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) one
   - Create a linter/formatter package for the language so that more flexible patterns are placed and directed to the community to configure them in the way they think best